Introducing shrinkage in heavy-tailed state space models to predict equity excess returns: Empirical application

 These findings suggest that the strong overall performance of t-TVP-SV DL 1 is mainly driven by superior forecasting capabilities during expansions, whereas this model is slightly outperformed by t-TVP-SV DL 2 during recessionary periods.
 During turbulent times, we find that controlling for heteroscedasticity is important, corroborating findings reported in the literature \citep{clark2011real, clark2015macroeconomic, huber2016density, kas:spa}.
 Moreover, the results also indicate that allowing for heavy tailed shocks to the states helps capturing sudden shift in the regression coefficients, a feature that appears to be especially important during recessions.

-The previous discussion highlighted that forecast performance depends on the prevailing economic regime.
-In crisis periods, models that are generally quite flexible yield pronounced accuracy increases.
+The previous discussion focused on overall forecast performance and highlighted that predictive accuracy depends on the prevailing economic regime.
+In crisis episodes, models that are generally quite flexible yield pronounced accuracy increases.
+Moreover, there is substantial evidence for predictive gains when dynamically selecting models.
 In the next step, we analyze whether there exists additional heterogeneity of forecast performance over time that is not specific whether the economy is in a recession or expansion.
-To this end, \autoref{fig:lps_overtime} displays the evolution of the relative LPSs over time.
+To this end, \autoref{fig:lps_overtime} displays the evolution of the relative LPSs over time, and \autoref{fig:weights_overtime} relatedly indicates the underlying model weights for the DMS specification.

-\autoref{fig:lps_overtime} indicates that from the midst of the 1970s up to the midst of the 1990s, a constant parameter model with SV outperformed all models considered.
+Figure~\ref{fig:lps_overtime} indicates that the DMS specification outperforms all other specifications for the most part of the holdout sample.
+This implies that the approach to calculating model weights appears to capture shifts in a model's predictive performance quite well.
+After an initial period from the start of the holdout to the beginning of the 1970s, the AR(1)-SV specification is the best performing model.
+From the midst of the 1970s up to the midst of the 1990s, a constant parameter model with SV outperformed all models considered.
 From around 1995 onwards, we observe a pronounced decline in forecasting performance of the Reg-SV specification over time while all models that feature time-variation in their parameters produced a rather stable predictive performance.
 During the great financial crisis, all models except the RW-SV outperform the benchmark.
 This again highlights that especially during crisis episodes, introducing shrinkage and time-varying parameters yields pronounced gains in forecast accuracy.

+Given the specification of $\mathfrak{w}_{t|t-1,m}$ in \autoref{eq:weights} and the evolution of LPSs in \autoref{fig:lps_overtime}, the findings for the model weights depicted over time in \autoref{fig:weights_overtime} are unsurprising.
+After an initial eight-year period where the proposed procedure dynamically selected the AR(1)-SV model, the dominating model until 1980 is the regression model with constant parameters and SV.
+Subsequently, for a brief period of approximately three years, t-TVP-SV-DL 1 received the largest model weight.
+Afterwards, up to the mid/late 1990s, the constant parameter model with SV, again, was selected as the best-performing model based on past predictive likelihoods.
+The pronounced decline in forecast performance discussed for Reg-SV in the context \autoref{fig:lps_overtime}, however, also resulted in the model essentially receiving zero weight from 1995 onwards, where t-TVP-SV-DL 2 receives the highest weights in most cases.